 Public Art Installations: West Coast USA

-(Filipino Americans: A Glorious History, A Golden Legacy) 150' x 30' The First Memorial Honoring the Filipino American Farmworkers and the largest Filipino-themed mural in the United States.
+(Filipino Americans: A Glorious History, A Golden Legacy) 150' x 30', Acrylic.
+Sponsored by the Social and Public Art Resource Center (SPARC).
+The First Memorial Honoring the Filipino American Farmworkers and the largest Filipino-themed mural in the United States.
 Unidad Park, Historic Filipinotown, Los Angeles, CA.

 Hearts of America (1997)